Outisal/Single_record_accounting/README.md

 Several elements of the invoice design were inspired by the styling found at https://github.com/codingmarket07/Simple-Invoice-UI-Design-Template

+### Testing instructions

+To register successfully on the app and maintain favorites, as well as add or edit income, ensure that you use a valid business ID and IBAN number in the correct format.
+You can generate valid business IDs and IBAN numbers using the following generator tool:  https://telepartikkeli.azurewebsites.net/tunnusgeneraattori

 ### Production address

 You can access the app: https://single-record-accounting.fly.dev/